 Just because you are starting out fresh in a new place doesn’t mean you necessarily have to pay new-item prices.
 Look online for coupons to some of your favorite stores and keep an eye out for sales.
 Adventure to secondhand or antique shops to find discounted and gently-used items.

-Check with family members for any items they may be willing to give up or let you borrow during your college experience.
+Check with family members or friends for any items they may be willing to give up or let you borrow during your college experience.
 DIY projects can be fun to do and are also a cheaper way to creatively decorate your space.
 College can be expensive, but decorating doesn’t have to be.

 There are many thrift stores in the Potsdam and Canton areas.
 Treasures Cove, in downtown Potsdam, has a lot to choose from.
 There are old china dishes that would make cute decorations — or storage for pencils or makeup brushes — and vintage stereos and cassette players.
 Best Friends Thrift Shop helps out the Potsdam Humane Society through sales of donated household items and is run by volunteers.
-You’ll find everything from candles and fake floral arrangements to board games and halloween/fall decorations, as well as tons of glasses, mugs and other items you can use for storing pens, pencils and makeup or paint brushes.
+You’ll find everything from candles and fake floral arrangements to board games and Halloween/fall decorations, as well as tons of glasses, mugs and other items you can use for storing pens, pencils and makeup or paintbrushes.

 Not only can you find all of this at bargain prices — but your money also goes to a good cause!
 There are multiple other places you can find in the North Country area which can provide you with a variety of options once you arrive.

 While on-campus food can be yummy, cooking in your microwave can be a delicious and creative dining experience, requiring only a mug, a few ingredients and an appetite.
 Here are some easy, somewhat healthy, affordable and tasty recipes!
-Enjoy!

-Tools for Decorating
+Tip 4: Tools for Decorating

 Reorganizing furniture can help to save space and make use of items in new ways.
 For example, place the desktop bookshelf under your bed to serve as an extra storage unit for easily accessible items, such as snacks.

 You (and your roommate) are responsible for the condition of your room when you leave.
 If you are hanging things on the wall, be sure to carefully remove whatever you used to apply your decorations.
 Materials like grey wall putty, masking tape and Command strips can be great for putting items up on walls, but removing them can sometimes cause damage if not done properly.

-Desk Organization Hacks
+Tip 5: Desk Organization Hacks